 You can pick up tours from anywhere in the city or take an UBER in the morning to the central area to meet a tour.
 Uber is not expensive, and if you prefer to do things on your own, it’s a great option.
 Example: an Uber from Providencia to Tlaquepaque one way was 115 pesos or less than $6.00 US, and it’s more than 30 minutes away.)

 Other Towns Nearby

-Guadalajara is a good jumping off point to pueblo magicos like Tequila, UNESCO World Heritage sites like Lagos de Morenos, or a week retreat in the popular expat community of Lake Chapala.
+Guadalajara is a good jumping off point for day trips to pueblo magicos like Tequila, UNESCO World Heritage sites like Lagos de Morenos, or a week retreat in the popular expat community of Lake Chapala.
 If the beach is more your thing, Puerta Vallarta, Punta Mita and Sayulita are just a 3-4 hour drive west of Guadalajara.
 The airport is well organized, and plenty of low fare inter-country flights can get you there quicker without the stress of Mexican driving.

 In all, Guadalajara has its pros and cons like any city.
 The historical monuments are very impressive, and it’s a great gateway to other lesser traveled destinations in the state of Jalisco.
 We will visit again to explore other areas, but we’ll check the temperatures and construction advisories before we do.